WebClub-NITK/GDSC-NITK-Recruitments-2023/RECRUITMENT_TASKS_2023.md

 1. Implement easy recording functionality, allowing users to start recording by clicking a button on the screen.
 2. On submitting, the application should transcribe spoken words into text, eliminating repeated content, filler words, and restructuring the text for readability.
-3. Use Text Summarisation API's to structure the above generated text into certain format, using prompt engineering if needed.
+3. Use Text Summarisation APIs to structure the above generated text into a certain format, using prompt engineering if needed.
 4. The final output should be the prettified text.

 Note: The focus here is not the UI or the ML model.
 The UI can be kept relatively simple.
 The feature set can also be kept minimal by skipping authentication, state saving, etc. The usage of readily available APIs is encouraged and preferred over ML techniques.